masasam/emacs-easy-hugo/README.md

 Execute deploy.sh which exists in directory 'easy-hugo-basedir'.

-It is useful for managing blogs with [github-page](https://gohugo.io/tutorials/github-pages-blog/) etc.
+It is useful for hosting on [GitHub Pages](https://gohugo.io/tutorials/github-pages-blog/) etc.

 ## Requirements